ConductionNL/nl-design-skeleton-gatsby/README.md

 # NL Design Skeleton Application

 The NL Design Skeleton application is designed for rapid application testing and prototype development on the NL Design System.
-It provides a basic skeleton application with full NL Design system functionality that any developer can easily extend view locally and deploy to an online environment for demonstration purposes.
-The main benefit of this is:
+It provides a basic skeleton application with full NL Design system functionality that any developer can easily extend, view locally and deploy to an online environment for demonstration purposes.
+The main benefits are:

-Development and (online) demonstration of prototypes without the need of a server.
+-   Development and (online) demonstration of prototypes without the need of a server.
-An out-of-the-box basic application that doesn't require configuration or setup and can be extended immediately.
+-   An out-of-the-box basic application that doesn't require configuration or setup and can be extended immediately.

-The application is available in two versions, a Next.js version, and a Gatsby version.
+The application is available in two versions, a [Next.js](https://nextjs.org/) version, and a [Gatsby](https://www.gatsbyjs.com/) version.
 We recommend the Gatsby version with deployment through Gatsby pages if you want to deploy your prototype without setting up a server.

 ## Getting started